stevenxxiu/paraphrase_question/readme.md

 We do not include null or OOV words since these are not mentioned in the paper.
 For documents with no words (once OOV words removed), we sample a random word uniformly to avoid model issues.

-What is the context size?
-We suppose it is the intra-sentence attention context size.
+It is unclear what the intra-sentence bias is.

 We suppose there is no projection and word embeddings are trained.